paritytech/cumulus/xcm/xcm-emulator/README.md

 ## How to use

-1. Setup a relay chain:
+1. Set up a relay chain:

 ```rust
 decl_test_relay_chain! {